loltgt/entanglement-gh/README.md

 In order to publish the created profile website, it is sufficient to create a main repository: *username.github.io* and copy the contents of the output directory "**out**" there.

-More details on GitHub Pages can be found in the [official documentation](https://docs.github.com/pages).
+More details on [GitHub Pages](https://docs.github.com/pages) can be found in GitHub documentation.

 ## Advanced configuration